arreme/arreme/README.md

 ## Hi there 👋
+He/Him

+I'm currently working on a videogame called Roombattle!
+I am developing Networked Gameplay mechanics as well as mantaining the project for the entire team.

+Learning Rust and ESP32 programming.
+Any open source projects to help?
 <!--
 **arreme/arreme** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.